 Note: For a more in-depth guide on how to trade divergence on the MACD, check out my article, Are You Trading MACD Divergence Correctly?

-The next two examples (above) show bearish MACD histogram divergence.
-First, price made a double top while the histogram made lower highs.
-Then, price made three consecutive higher highs while the histogram made three consecutive lower highs.
-In both cases, we were provided with bearish engulfing patterns to help us time our entries.
+First, the price made a double top while the histogram made lower highs.
+Then, the price made three consecutive higher highs, while the histogram made three successive lower highs.

 Note: The stochastic indicator pictured above is set to 8, 3, 3.
 Nothing else is changed.
 I prefer these settings when I’m using this oscillator to trade stochastic divergence.